Jeremiah-Rojas/Unusual-Activity/README.md

 ## Summary

 An unauthorized individual gained entry into the company facility and it is thought that through a social engineering effort, stole a valid user’s credentials in which he used to login into the machine ```rojas-mde```, and then acquired various details about the network.
+The individual then left and has not returned since.

 ---